 Hessen Turm remains…

 …Deutsche bank …

-Speakers: Marga van Mechelen, Bart Rutten, Koos Dalstra, Alex de Vries
+Booklauch with Speakers: Marga van Mechelen, Bart Rutten, Koos Dalstra, interview with Alex de Vries

 Performance: Peter Baren/Koos Dalstra